octaviotron/zimbra/notes-cluster.md

 # Fencing Proxmox KVM host CUPS Cluster

-This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts with CentOS 7, running in a Proxmox Hypervisor with STONITH using fence_pve agent.
+This documentation is intended to have a full guide of how to install a CUPS service running in a corosync/pacemaker cluster.
+Servers are KVM hosts with CentOS 7 running in a Proxmox Hypervisor.
+One shared filesystem stores services common files and split brain condition will be avoided using STONITH through fence_pve agent.

 This is our sample IP addeses: